jameshaddrill/trip-planner-test/README.md

 Your assignment is to implement a TripPlanner Widget & dashboard that records a user's likes on destination articles and a subsequent dashboard to manage their likes.

+Fork this repo to start the test in your own time, allow a couple of hours

 ### More detailed brief

 VisitScotland's users are requesting some way to keep a note of the articles and destinations they like the sound of so that they can create a simple itinerary